KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 In order to speed up the lookups, I worked on a few optimisations:

 * `std::shared_ptr` wasn't fast enough.
 It was just way more robust than what I needed...
-Since it was only used in a few places, Replacing it with a simple `refCount` field and doing manual reference counting worked just as well and was much faster. [commit][drop-shared-ptr]
+Since it was only used in a few places, replacing it with a simple `refCount` field and doing manual reference counting worked just as well and was much faster. [commit][drop-shared-ptr]
 * `std::unordered_map` wasn't fast enough.
 Same thing.
 Most of the scopes hold very few values for my small programs, replacing the std implementation with a simple hash map built with a single small array and quick hashing by just using the least significant bits of the pointer was way faster. *(part of the commit above)*
 * Going to C++ for every lookup was too slow: Once I had optimised the interpreter (read below) going to C++ meant saving the registers state and aligning the stack.
 Moving the whole lookup into `asm` was faster. [commit][asm-lookup]
 * Caching the lookups: Adding a side table as a linear cache of the lookups, combined with the `asm` implementation of the lookup, made it so that cache hits only take *2 instructions*! [commit][side-table-cache]